banesullivan/README/README.md

 ## 🏆 Examples that inspire me

 These are a few projects that I think have very effective READMEs.
-You look at the README and you can quickly gain what you need to answer the three questions I posed earlier.
+You look at the README and you can quickly gain what you need to answer the few questions I posed earlier.

 There are countless others like these out there, but here are a few I strive to be like: